-- AS/NZS 4792 - Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied by a continuous or a specialized process.
-This includes hollow sections galvanized on both surfaces in a specialized plant, made by welding pre-galvanized steel strip; and galvanized on external surfaces only, within a continuous (in-line) process.
+- AS/NZS 4792 - Hot-dip galvanised (zinc) coatings on ferrous hollow sections, applied by a continuous or a specialised process.
+This includes hollow sections galvanised on both surfaces in a specialised plant, made by welding pre-galvanised steel strip; and galvanised on external surfaces only, within a continuous (in-line) process.

 - AS 4750 - Electro-galvanised Coatings on Ferrous Hollow and Open Sections